sfandino/bank-core-fc/README.md

 ```
 ./gradlew :app:runKafkaConsumer
 ```
-- Publish a message / In real life we would have a data stream connected sending this kind of messages
+- Publish a message / In real life we would have a data stream connected sending this kind of messages - the JSON supported shown below in the example

 ```
 docker exec -i bankcore-kafka kafka-console-producer \